Acknowledgement of Country

 - OR, are you an Aboriginal person who is currently studying full-time nursing or midwifery at university?

-If you answered 'yes' to one of these, you can apply for financial assistance under the NSW Aboriginal Nursing and Midwifery Cadetship Program.
+If you answered 'yes' to one of these, you can apply for support and assistance under the NSW Aboriginal Nursing and Midwifery Cadetship Program.

-• Study allowance of $600 per fortnight whilst at university.
+• Study allowance of $600 per fortnight whilst undertaking study.

 • Up to 12 weeks full-time employment in your local hospital.